truthcoin/www.truthcoin.info/weaknesses/index.md

 ![Reward Function](/images/agreement_reward.svg)

 Therefore, voters may lie to each other on how they plan to vote, in general (which makes the only credible coordination tacit).
 While ordinarily fine, this might be somewhat inconvenient on 'Unclear', which is fine, but for the fact that ambiguity is itself ambiguous.
 This might lead to 'too much work' being done by Voters (who neurotically attempt to answer even the most perplexing questions), or Voter-anger as the SVD-resolution doesn't turn out exactly as expected.

+**If there is *any* degree of confusion or discomfort about an outcome, Voters should report it as 'Unclear' or '.5'.
+This is a crucial element of the design.**

 However, the damage is limited to Voters only: Traders are only affected if they trade on "unclear Decisions", which they wouldn't do (because, for a start, they wouldn't know what they were buying).
 Expectations of low-trading would discourage Authors from ever making "unclear Decisions", so they are unlikely to exist.